vidocsecurity/vidoc-platform/README.md

 # Our take on Javascript modules

-We belive that embedding Javascript as a string is not the right way to do it.
-We can do better.
-More examples in the [javascript-examples](javascript-examples) directory.
+The performance of Go, the scripting familiarity of JavaScript.

-**You can read Javascript?
-So, you can write Vidoc modules.
-Yes it is that simple.**
+**We belive that if you can read Javascript, so you can write Vidoc modules.
+Yes, it is that simple.**

 **Example of a Javascript modules:**